Get ready for the annual TOT: HOT OR NOT Melbourne Christmas Activity Advent Calendar!

 5. December – Visit a Christmas Shop

 Melbourne is full of festive cheer, especially at dedicated Christmas stores in Melbourne where you can find all you need for your Christmas needs.

 Don’t miss the smash-hit Old Vic production of Charles Dickens’ A Christmas Carol, starring David Wenham, at Melbourne’s Comedy Theatre this holiday season.

 Conceived and directed by Matthew Warchus (Matilda the Musical) and adapted for the stage by Jack Thorne (Harry Potter and the Cursed Child), this brand-new take on a timeless classic is a special Christmas theatrical treat for the whole family.

 The performances are wonderful, the singing is stunning and the message – love and kindness for all – is sure to get you into the holiday spirit.
 Recommended for 8+ years.

 A Christmas Carol, Comedy Theatre, 240 Exhibition St, Melbourne

-Decorate these vanilla cookies with ‘Festive Fairy Dust’ as gifts or for your festive table.
+Afterwards, get your aprons on and whip up a batch of delicious Santa cookies.
+Decorate these vanilla cookies with ‘Festive Fairy Dust’ as gifts, for your Christmas Eve Santa plate, or your festive table.
 RECIPE HERE.